Rainbow Transformations Foundation · For Community Organizations

 RTF addresses this directly through two parallel lines of work:

-Direct services to address the mental health and addiction crisis facing TGI populations
+Peer support and navigation services to address the mental health and addiction crisis facing TGI populations

 Provider vetting and trans-competency standards for clinical and peer-support systems